orizens/angular-es6-styleguide/README.md

 ## Purpose
 *Opinionated Angular.js written with ES2015 and module loadeing style guide for teams by [@orizens](//twitter.com/orizens)*

 If you are looking for an opinionated style guide for syntax, conventions, and structuring Angular.js applications v 1.x with ES2015 and module loading, then this is it.
-These styles are based on my development experience with [Angular.js](//angularjs.org) and the [Echoes Player](http://echotu.be) [Open Source Project Development](http://github.com/orizens/echoes).
+These styles are based on my development experience with [Angular.js](//angularjs.org) and the [Echoes Player](http://echotu.be), [Open Source Project Development (currently the es2015 branch)](https://github.com/orizens/echoes/tree/es2015).

 The purpose of this style guide is to provide guidance on building Angular applications with ES2015 and module loading by showing the conventions I use and in order to prepare angular v 1.x code to angular v 2.